SkygearIO/features/features/202-session-management/api.md

 ## SDK Extra Information Collection
 Extra information collection is disabled by default.
-If enabled, the collected information would be sent in cookie `SKYGEAR_SESS_INFO` as JSON encoded object.
+If enabled, the collected information would be sent in header `X-Skygear-Extra-Info` as JSON encoded object.

-Extra information collection configuration would be persisted across app restart.
+Client SDKs should persist the extra information configuration locally.

 ## Web-hook Events